 With the 9th Florida, counterattacked Federals who had driven back Breckinridge’s Division and restored the line.

 |August||Assigned to Finnegan’s Brigade of Mahone’s Division of the Third Corps.|

 |April 2||With the death of A.P.
 Hill the Third Corps survivors reported to General Longstreet.|

 |April 3||Left Petersburg in the early morning.|

 |April 5||Arrived at Amelia Court House.
 Left for Farmville, marching all night.|

 |Aprli 6||Arrived at Sayler’s Creek.|

-Much of the regiment was captured, including Lt.
-Colonel Baya.
+Much of the regiment was captured, including Lieutenant Colonel Baya.
 The colors were again captured, by Sergeant A. A. Clapp of the 2nd Ohio Cavalry.
-They are now in the posession of the Museum of Florida History.
+They are now in the possession of the Museum of Florida History.